 Why Is It Hard to Find Information About Real Stone Cookware?

-We're not sure, but it's probably because nonstick cookware has, in a way, hijacked the stoneware market.
+We're not sure, but it's probably because nonstick cookware has hijacked the stoneware market.

-Most aluminum nonstick cookware is inexpensive, especially compared to some of the higher-end brands of stoneware (Le Creuset, Xtrema).
+Most aluminum nonstick cookware is inexpensive, especially compared to higher-end brands of stoneware (Le Creuset, Xtrema).

 Internet searches are largely geared toward the most common denominator search factor, and for cookware, that usually means low price.
-(Check Amazon and you will see that most inexpensive products have way more reviews than their more expensive counterparts.
-There are exceptions, but in general, it's true.)
+(Check Amazon and you will see that most inexpensive products have way more reviews than their more expensive counterparts.)

-There's no real problem with that.
-It's perfectly okay that inexpensive stone cookware comes up in searches, as long as people know what all their options are.
+It's okay that inexpensive stone cookware comes up in searches, as long as people know what all their options are.

-If a site tells you a nonstick pan that has some form of the words "granite" or "rock" or "stone" in the name contains no PTFE, you should be very skeptical.
-Because most of them do contain PTFE.
+If a site tells you a nonstick pan that has some form of the words "granite," "rock," or "stone" in the name contains no PTFE, you should be very skeptical.
+Because most of them do contain PTFE (though some may be ceramic nonstick).

-Some nonstick coatings are ceramic, and these coatings do not contain PTFE.
-But as we said, nonstick ceramic is a different product than old-fashioned ceramic, and you should understand how before you buy nonstick ceramic cookware (we talk more about this below).
+Some nonstick coatings are ceramic, and these coatings do not contain PTFE or PFOA.
+But as we said, nonstick ceramic is a different product than old-fashioned ceramic, and the differences are important enough that you should understand them before you decide to buy ceramic nonstick cookware.

 Is Stoneware Cookware Safe?

-The biggest concern about non-nonstick stoneware is the dyes and glazes.
-Before people knew the dangers of substances like lead, cadmium, and arsenic, these were routinely used in making dyes and glazes.
+The biggest concerns about real stoneware (not nonstick) are the dyes and glazes.
+Before people knew the dangers of substances like lead, cadmium, and arsenic, these were used in making dyes and glazes.
 But this hasn't been the case for a very long time, and is no longer a concern for cookware sold in the US.

 Other websites--in particular, "healthy" and "safe" product websites--may tell you that toxins are a concern in most types of cookware.
-But our research has shown otherwise--that pretty much all cookware sold in the US is safe to use.
+But our research shows that all cookware sold in the USA is safe to use.

-The one exception we'd make is true nonstick cookware (both PTFE and ceramic), and while it seems to be safe when used correctly, we really need more information to say so with complete certainty.
+The one exception we'd make is nonstick cookware (both PTFE and ceramic), and while it seems to be safe when used correctly, we need more information to say so with complete certainty.
+There are also environmental concerns with PTFE cookware that people should take into account before buying.

 Nonstick PTFE "Stoneware" Cookware (GraniteStone, Stoneline)